Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 • Security group: If the selected security group and the current security group are in the same region, the traffic is allowed or denied to the private IP addresses of all instances in the selected security group.
 For example, if there is instance A in security group A and instance B in security group B, and the inbound rule of security group A allows traffic from security group B, traffic is allowed from instance B to instance A.

-• IP address group: If you have multiple IP addresses with the same security requirements, you can add them to an IP address group and select this IP address group when you configure a rule, to help you manage them in a more simple way.
+• IP address group: If you have multiple IP addresses with the same security requirements, you can add them to an IP address group and select this IP address group when you configure a rule, to help you manage them in an easier way.

 How Security Groups Work